 - An image button enables you to import an image from your local disk as a button.

 - A button can be used for submitting or resetting a form.

-- Lists and drop-down lists are generally called multi-valued containers.
-They both provide a list of values for the report users to select from.
-A list displays values in a box with or without scrollbar and is suitable for showing just a few values.
+- Lists and drop-down lists are generally called multivalued containers.
+They both provide a list of values for users to select from at runtime.
+A list displays values in a box with or without scroll bar and is suitable for showing just a few values.
 A drop-down list is a good choice for providing a long list of values while taking smaller room and presenting more values at the first sight.

 In most cases, these basic web controls are not used independently.
 They are bound with some web actions, or put into a form.
 When a basic web control is bound with web actions which will be triggered on certain events, any of the events applied to the web control will perform the web actions.
-In page reports using query resources, you can also add basic web controls into a form, and then define the form according to your requirements, so that the inputs at runtime can be submitted to Server.
+In query-based page reports, you can also add basic web controls into a form, and then define the form according to your requirements, so that the inputs at runtime can be submitted to Server.

-At present, Logi Report does not basic web controls in page reports that use business views and their usages are limited when used in the configuration panel of library components.
+Currently, Designer does not support basic web controls in business view-based page reports and their usages are limited when used in the configuration panel of library components.